 In attempts to keep projects on schedule, companies are often tempted to avoid prototyping or reduce the number of prototype revisions.
 While this may have an immediate benefit, design issues that are undetected may significantly delay manufacturing when discovered during the production process.
 By leveraging expedited processes, companies can execute prototype evaluations without inducing delays during the product development process, which protects from even larger delays during the production phase.

 Relative to traditional prototyping lead times, the accelerated delivery provides a time cushion that may be used to absorb upstream delays.
 Accelerated delivery also offers a responsiveness that allows execution of multiple design revisions to fine tune product designs for quality, performance and manufacturing costs, which protects against late-term issue identification that can lead to costly delays and rework.

 Pilot production is essentially a “soft launch” used to evaluate and fine tune products and processes.
 Usually consisting of 1,000 to 5,000 units, pilot production offers products that manufacturing, product management, marketing and sales can use for trials, evaluations and test marketing.

 Another alternative is to simplify the production process.
-If, for example, parts will be injection molded, aluminum molds may possibly be used to manufacture the entire pilot production order.
-Soft tooling made from aluminum is produced for a fraction of the cost and at a fraction of the time of steel molds.
+If, for example, parts will be injection moulded, aluminium moulds may possibly be used to manufacture the entire pilot production order.
+Soft tooling made from aluminium is produced for a fraction of the cost and at a fraction of the time of steel moulds.